interlock-network/interlock-docs/whitepaper.md

 incentivize users to keep their shared content as short as possible &mdash; and to disincentivize the spamming of our database.

-The *quit-pro-quo program* is very similar to the *upvote* program, except it mints and deposits an account-specific NFT that cannot be withdrawn or spent by the receiving account &mdash; see the previous section, *quid pro quo*, for more details.
+The *quid-pro-quo program* is very similar to the *upvote* program, except it mints and deposits an account-specific NFT that cannot be withdrawn or spent by the receiving account &mdash; see the previous section, *quid pro quo*, for more details.